Camp & Event Planners

 - Extended service time is possible for groups larger than 150 people.

-- Group reservations are made through the Conference & Event Services office by completing the Meal Request Form.
+- Group reservations are made through the Conference & Event Services office.

 - Group participants receive meal cards that are pre-loaded with the meals ordered per week.
 Large groups (100+) can receive a group meal card instead of the inidividual meal cards.
 Cards are presented at the dining center register to gain access.

 - The sponsoring entity is billed for the guaranteed meals and any additional meals above the guarantee.

 - Individual summer interns can access the dining center according to their schedule, and pay with cash or credit card.

 - Catering service for banquets, picnics, and meetings can be coordinated with Classic Fare Catering.